 Inject a splash of the on-trend shade with the help of a kitchen island.
-The use of the darker colour on the central island helps to make it stand out, making it feel more purposeful within the space.
+The use of the darker colour on the central island helps to make it stand out in a white or cream kitchen, making it feel more purposeful within the space.

 This idea is for those wanting the black kitchen look without committing to it in its entirety.
-A black kitchen island in the centre of the room complements a surrounding neutral kitchen very successfully.
+This black kitchen island idea in the centre of the room complements the surrounding neutral kitchen very successfully.

 14. Embrace total darkness

 Go for immersive colour throughout the space by pairing a black kitchen with a dark wall colour.
-A rich plum shade painted on the walls is a the perfect deep tone to compliment black cabinetry.
+This painted kitchen idea showcases a rich plum shade on the walls as the perfect deep tone to compliment the black cabinetry.
 It’s dark enough to maintain a sense of brooding opulence but bright enough to stand out against the black.